-There are 68 streams, wetlands, lagoons, creeks, ditches, and constructed basins in the project footprint of Alternative A, and 69 in the project footprint of Alternative B (both viaduct options).
+There are 62 streams, wetlands, lagoons, creeks, ditches, and constructed basins in the project footprint of Alternative A, and 63 in the project footprint of Alternative B (both viaduct options).
 Out of these waterbodies, existing hydraulic models of the following 12 waterbodies were available from San Mateo County Department of Public Works and Santa Clara Valley Water District (SCVWD)-Colma Creek, San Francisquito Creek, Matadero Creek, Barron Creek, Adobe Creek, Permanente Creek, Stevens Creek, Sunnyvale East Channel, Calabazas Creek, San Tomas Aquino Creek, Los Gatos Creek, and Guadalupe River.
 Except for Los Gatos Creek and Guadalupe River, the project is not proposing to make changes to hydraulic structures within any of these waterbodies (Table 3).

 The hydraulic analyses of Los Gatos Creek and Guadalupe River were performed for both existing and proposed conditions.
 The hydraulic analyses of the remaining waterbodies with available hydraulic models were only performed to determine the performance of the existing hydraulic structures within the project footprint for the existing condition.
-The HEC-RAS program, developed by the U.S. Army Corps of Engineers (USACE), was used to perform the hydraulic analyses.
+The Hydrologic Engineering Center's River Analysis System (HEC-RAS) program, developed by the U.S. Army Corps of Engineers (USACE), was used to perform the hydraulic analyses.
 For the existing condition hydraulic analyses, no changes were made to the input parameters assigned in the provided hydraulic models except for the inflows and downstream controls.